Dentist Independent Contractor Tax Deductions | Tax Deductible Considerations for Dental Independent Contractors

-What are the tax deductions that dentists can take when they are independent contractors?
-If you are an independent contractor or have been presented with independent contractor opportunity, at the end of the year you’ll receive a 1099 and no taxes will be taken out of the compensation that you’re being provided by the employer.
-You will not get a W2 and then you will be responsible to pay for those taxes either quarterly or at the end of the year.
-If you are thinking about being an independent contractor and haven’t before, what are some things you need to think about?
-And then what are the possible tax advantages of doing that?
-First, I’m not a tax attorney, I’m an employment contract attorney.
+What deductibles can be taken by dentists’ taxes when they are independent contractors?
+Suppose you are an independent contractor or received an independent contractor opportunity.
+Then, at the end of the year, you’ll receive 1099, and no taxes are deductible from the employer’s provided compensation.
+You’ll not get a W2, and then you will be responsible for paying those taxes quarterly or at the end of the year.
+If you are considering being an independent contractor and haven’t before, what are some things you need to consider?
+And then what are the possible tax deductions advantages of doing that?
+First, I’m not a tax attorney.
+I’m an employment contract attorney.

 Tax Deduction Expenses For Dental Professionals

-So, I’m going to give you kind of the bare-bones knowledge that I have based on drafting and reviewing independent contractor agreements for the last couple of decades.
-But I would suggest if you are thinking of beginning as a first-time independent contractor, you should talk to an accountant, I’m not sure a tax attorney is necessary.
-And then you would set up an LLC, a bank account and then run everything through that.
-But they can kind of walk you through what the tax advantages are as far as setting that up.
-Now, if you are a 1099 independent contractor, as I said before, you would essentially think of yourself as your own little corporation.
-So, you’d set up a limited liability company/corporation, and then you would get your own federal tax ID number, you would set up your own bank account, and then you’d run all the compensation through that.
+So, I’ll give you kind of the bare-bones knowledge that I have based on drafting and reviewing independent contractor agreements for the last couple of decades.
+But I would suggest if you are thinking of beginning as a first-time independent contractor, you should ask for advice from an accountant.
+I’m not sure a tax attorney is necessary.
+And then, you would set up an LLC, a bank account, and then run everything through that.
+But they can walk you through the tax advantages for setting that up.
+As I said before, if you are a 1099 independent contractor, you would essentially think of yourself as your own little corporation.
+So, you’d set up a limited liability company/corporation.
+Then you would get your own federal tax ID number, set up your bank account, and run all the compensation through that.

-But there are a whole bunch of things that you can do and there are some creative ways of making it worthwhile.
-Now, you’re not going to get all the ancillary benefits that a normal employee would like health, vision, dental, disability life retirement, they’re not going to pay for your dental license, DEA registration, or continuing education, you won’t get any paid time off.
+But there are a whole bunch of things you can do and some creative ways of making it worthwhile.
+Now, you’re not going to get all the ancillary benefits that a normal employee would like health, vision, dental, disability life retirement.
+They will not pay for your dental license, DEA registration, or continuing education.
+You won’t get any paid time off.
 You’re not going to get any of that as an independent contractor.
-But as an independent contractor, it should be kind of easy in, easy out.
-Meaning, that you can work as little or as much as you want.
-And you are essentially, or at least should be, in charge of your own schedule.
+But as an independent contractor, it should be easy in, easy out.
+You can work as little or as much as you want.
+And you are essentially or should be, in charge of your schedule.
 There are situations where being an independent contractor would make no sense.
 And then there are probably other situations where being an employee wouldn’t make a lot of sense either.

 Tax Credits and Deductions